StackVista/stackstate-docs/configure/logging/enable-logging.md

 ## Set the logging level for a function instance

 You can set the logging level for an instance of a function in the StackState CLI using its ID.
-Note that the function itself will have an ID and each instance of the function in StackState
+Note that the function itself will have an ID and each instance of the function relating to a component or view in StackState will have its own ID.

-check function, event handler function, propagation function or view state configuration function can be set

 {% hint style="info" %}
 Logging should be enabled for an instance of a function, not for the function itself.